-Stage 1 is intended to be relatively informal, where there is low risk or emerging concerns about a student's health and wellbeing and the impact this is having on their academic engagement or on others.
+Stage 1 is intended to be relatively informal, where there is low risk or emerging concerns about a learner's health and wellbeing and the impact this is having on their academic engagement or on others.

-When a concern about a student's health, safety or wellbeing is raised, the concerned member of staff or student should liaise with the Student Coach and/or Year Lead, or nominee, who can initiate Stage 1, if appropriate, taking advice from Student Wellbeing Services, as appropriate.
-The Student Coach and/or Year Lead, or nominee, will:
+When a concern about a learner's health, safety or wellbeing is raised, the concerned member of staff or learner should liaise with the Achievement Coach and/or Year Lead, or nominee, who can initiate Stage 1, if appropriate, taking advice from Student Services, as appropriate.

+The Achievement Coach and/or Year Lead, or nominee, will:

-- Collate relevant information on the issues and concerns, consulting with appropriate colleagues - Clarify what action has been taken up to this point - Arrange to speak to the student to discuss the concerns in a sensitive manner, referring to the Support to Study policy and procedure.
+- Collate relevant information on the issues and concerns, consulting with appropriate colleagues - Clarify what action has been taken up to this point - Arrange to speak to the learner to discuss the concerns in a sensitive manner, referring to the Support to Study policy and procedure. - Record the date, time and category of the meeting on Starfish under Meetings.